Genovese crime family: After Gigante's death

 After Gigante's death, the leadership of the Genovese family went to capo Daniel "Danny the Lion" Leo, who was apparently running the day-to-day activities of the family by 2006.
 That same year, Cirillo was reportedly promoted to consigliere behind bars and Mangano was released from prison.
 By 2008, the family administration was believed to be whole again.

 In March of that year, Leo was sentenced to five years in prison for loansharking and extortion.
 Former acting consigliere Lawrence "Little Larry" Dentico was leading the New Jersey faction of the family until convicted of racketeering in 2006; he was released from prison in 2009.
 In December 2008, Liborio Bellomo was paroled after serving twelve years; what role he plays in the Genovese hierarchy is open to speculation, but he likely has had a major say in the running of the family since his tight parole restrictions expired.

-A March 2009 article in the New York Post claimed Leo was still acting boss despite his incarceration.
-It also estimated that the Genovese family consists of about 270 "made" members.

-The family maintains power and influence in New York, New Jersey, Atlantic City and Florida.
-It is recognized as the most powerful Mafia family in the U.S., a distinction brought about by their continued devotion to secrecy.
-According to the FBI, many Genovese family associates do not know the names of family leaders or even other associates, making it difficult for investigators to gather intelligence about the family's current status.
+The family continued to maintain influence in New York, New Jersey, Atlantic City and Florida and is recognized as the most powerful Mafia family in the U.S., a distinction brought about by their continued devotion to secrecy.

+On August 4, 2016, the United States Attorney of New York charged 46 Mafia leaders with racketeering conspiracy, arson, illegal trafficking in firearms, and conspiracy to commit assault throughout the East Coast of the United States, from Springfield, Massachusetts to Southern Florida.
+The 46 defendants were leaders, members, and associates of the Genovese, Gambino, Luchese, Bonanno, and Philadelphia crime families.
+The charges stemmed from evidence obtained during an FBI Special Agent’s time undercover infiltrating Genovese family capo Pasquale Parrello's Bronx crew, who were operating from Parrello's restaurant, Rigoletto.
+Cooperating witnesses who worked for Parrello began working with Joseph Merlino, the boss of the Philadelphia crime family, and Eugene “Rooster” O'Nofrio, a Genovese family acting capo with crews operating in Little Italy in New York as well as Springfield, Massachusetts.
+Other Genovese members charged were capo Conard Ianniello, who was using O'Nofrio as his acting capo to run his crews, soldier Ralph Balsamo, and associates Anthony Vazzano, Anthony Zinzi, Vincent Terracciano, Ronald Mastrovincenzo, Israel Torres and others.

-In 2016, Eugene "Rooster" Onofrio, who is believed to be a capo largely active in Little Italy and Connecticut, was accused of operating a large multimillion-dollar enterprise that ran bookmaking offices, scammed medical businesses, and smuggled cigarettes and guns.
-He was also alleged to have run a loanshark operation from Florida to Massachusetts.
+In 2016, Onofrio was accused of operating a large multimillion-dollar enterprise that ran bookmaking offices, scammed medical businesses, and smuggled cigarettes and guns.
+He was also alleged to have run a loansharking operation from Florida to Massachusetts.
 Other members of his reputed crew pleaded guilty to extortion and other crimes.
 Gerald Daniele, an associate, was sentenced to two years in prison in March 2018.
 On April 10, 2018, Ralph Santaniello, suspected of being a Genovese acting capo, was sentenced to five years in prison for extorting $20,000 from Craig Morel, the owner of one of the biggest towing and scrap-metal companies in Massachusetts, including threatening his life and assaulting him.
 Morel managed to negotiate the extortion price from $100,000 to $20,000.
 Associate Giovanni "Johnny" Calabrese was sentenced to 3 years in prison.